-Luke, aged 12, was often very angry and often lashed out at school, so was referred to an alternative provision school.
+Luke, aged 12, was often very angry and lashed out at school, so was referred to an alternative provision.
 Luke’s relationship with his mother, Marilyn, had deteriorated to the point that they rarely spoke – which negatively impacted on Marilyn’s health.
 Joan, the SHS Practitioner at an Alternative Provision (AP) school, first met Marilyn and Luke when they attended an interview with the School Referring Officer.
 It was suggested to Marilyn that whilst her son received mentoring through the school, it would be a good idea if she accepted one-to-one support from SHS.
 Marilyn jumped at this opportunity and said yes immediately.

 Joan has a unique approach to help parents understand what their problems are and break them down into small manageable chunks…

 Joan: “Marilyn was overwhelmed and previously had not received any support.
 Marilyn’s family had turned their back on her because of Luke’s aggressive and unruly behaviour.
 My first approach was to sit down with her to get all of the issues and problems that she had stored in her head down on paper.
 As an ice-breaker, I pulled out a sheet of paper with an elephant on it made up of lots of squares and in each box, wrote down the barriers to resolving each of the problems.
 Each point was used as part of an action plan and I asked Marilyn what she thought the biggest issues were so that we could focus on that and find resources to resolve it.”